Our Aims for Each Child at Warnham

 For Reception Class we follow the EYFS Curriculum guidelines available HERE.

-In Key Stage 1 weekly spellings are based on the current week’s teaching and contain both tricky and decodable words.
+In Key Stage 1, spellings are based on the current week’s teaching and contain both tricky and decodable words.